JamesThanni/JamesThanni/README.md

 🧠 I’m currently learning Angular, C# and MongoDB!
 I am experienced with the LAMP stack, HTML, CSS, SASS, JS, SQL, MySQL and Python.

-⌚ Outside of work my main hobbies lie in fitness and tech, where I constantly push myself to be on top of the latest developments in the tech world and to lead a healthy life by taking care of myself!
+⌚ Outside of work my main hobbies lie in fitness and tech, where I constantly push myself to be on top of the latest developments in the tech world and to lead a healthy lifestyle!

 ☁ To further my knowledge, I utilise platforms such as LinkedIn learning, PluralSight and YouTube tutorials from amazing creators such as Traversy Media and Derek Banas.
 I hope to begin reading more and to delve into the world of personal development as well as investing through books and online courses soon.
 If you have any recommendations, please do drop a message on my LinkedIn: https://www.linkedin.com/in/james-thanni